merce-fra/PELCA/Example/Example.md

 - An IGBT power module (750V; 820A)
 - A DC bus filtering capacitor

 The data used are provided in the `Input - Example.xlsx` file.
+In the Excel file, modify the red-highlighted cells in the 'LCA' sheet to ensure the example works correctly.

 ### Running the Tool